 French Artist Blasts Sunny Leone For Copying Artwork

 Actor Sunny Leone recently received backlash on social media for apparently 'copying' an artwork and using the money for charity.
 The artwork was originally painted by a French illustrator, Malika Favre.
-Sunny Leone had apparently auctioned the artwork and donated the proceeds to charity.
+Sunny Leone had allegedly auctioned the artwork and donated the proceeds to charity.

 An Instagram account, which goes by the name Dietsabya, called out the actor and pointed out the similarity by sharing snapshots of the original artwork on Monday.